c-auri/ConferenceTracks/README.md

 2. Initialize the minimum number of tracks.
 ### Greedy Phase
 3. Sort the talks by their duration in descending order.
 4. Add the talks into the tracks one by one, prioritizing tracks that have the most time left.
-Put talks that do not fit into any track into an excess list.
+If a talk does not fit into any track, create a new one.
-6. Create new tracks and add the excess talks, until the excess list is empty.
 ### Optimization [NOT IMPLEMENTED]
 6. Try to reduce the number of tracks via local search methods, e.g. Tabu Search.